Vincent and Theo van Gogh in Montmartre

 Where did van Gogh live in Montmartre ?

 Vincent van Gogh lived with his art dealer brother Theo from 1886 to 1888 at 54 Rue Lepic in Montmartre.
 The apartment was on the third floor.
 Vincent’s Paris years are seen as critical for his artistic development as he progressed from a dark palette to a vivid one.
-He collected Japanese prints and admired their graphic style.
-He was influenced by Neo-Impressionist ideas about painting with dots and dashes of colour.

 Vincent comes to stay with Theo in Paris